Asphocarp/Unitodo/RAW.md

 - [x] 0@Apdzo@@ApqxA fix: when appending via `o`, do not ignore my leading prior 0/1/2/3;
 - [x] 1@@Apqxs X fancy: make it a native app? (rn/swift?) - Electron now
 - [x] 1 polish UI: more rounded corners for buttons and everything, fancier&elegant, minimalistic style; just remove the header inside the webpage, move the updated time info to the header besides the buttons;
-- [ ] 1 polish dark mode UI
+- [x] 1@@ArSIH polish dark mode UI
-- [ ] 1 why is my macos electron .app file so huge (500MB)? any idea to make the electron app package size smaller?
+- [x] 1@@ArSLR why is my macos electron .app file so huge (500MB)? any idea to make the electron app package size smaller? - Tauri now
-- [ ] 1 remember the state of last focused tab and item index for each tab, restore it when the app is reopened / switching between tabs;
+- [x] 1@@ArSIq X remember the state of last focused tab and item index for each tab, restore it when the app is reopened / switching between tabs; - using table now
-- [ ] 2@Apdxw config profile slots, offering mixed view (all todos from all projects mixed ranking, project source at right)
+- [x] 2@Apdxw@@ArSMR config profile slots, offering mixed view (all todos from all projects mixed ranking, project source at right)
-- [ ] 2 remove the native title bar in macos electron app, by moving the 3 macos buttons at the left of the web title header
+- [x] 2@@ArSOJ remove the native title bar in macos electron app, by moving the 3 macos buttons at the left of the web title header
-- [ ] 2@AptAw doc: say that by default config at ~/.config/unitodo/unitodo.toml
+- [x] 2@AptAw@@ArSMz doc: say that by default config at ~/.config/unitodo/unitodo.toml
 - [ ] 2@AptCd even when nothing changed, the updated time should be updated
 - [ ] 1@Aptsh fix: make click on a lexcial editor starts editing
 - [x] 1@Aptww@@Aq6dl fix: click on filename should behave the same as pressing enter (no new windows popup)
 - [ ] 1@Aptz8 show GET todos time cost, auto-adjust interval to be larger than it, and for user to tune refresh interval
-- [ ] 2@Apt3d fancy: fetch from notion, slack, etc
+- [ ] 2@Apt3d (fancy) fetch from notion, slack, etc
 - [ ] 1@Apt6w fancy: like notion-mail, define view/filters (replace proj); hover (or v) to show nearby lines, maybe make it a card component, show more info like file path;
 - [ ] 1@Apt7C fancy: left sidebar (instead of tabs)
 - [x] 2@Apt81@@Aq6fI let the priority part include "-" (not just alphanumeric)- X no more concept of fisrt word, simply append timestamp and stuff at the end